matplotlib/CZI_2021-03_mpl/LOI.md

 > 87 Words

-Visualization is fundamental to science across all domains, including biomedical, and Matplotlib is the foundational plotting library in the scientific Python Ecosystem.
-As a general-purpose plotting library Matplotlib is used to build domain specific visualization by researches across the biomedical research community, both directly and indirectly via tools that implement domain-specific visualizations.
-This tools including CZI funded projects scikit-learn, CellProfiler, scanpy, starfish, nipy, networkx, MNE-python, DeepCutLab, pandas, xarary, and scikit-image.
-Supporting the maintenance of Matplotlib will support researchers across the biomedical complex.
+Scientific Python libraries in biomedical and other fields rely on Matplotlib for visualization.
+The proposed work will help ensure the health and continuing growth of this foundational component.
+Matplotlib is a direct dependency of many other packages in the Scientific Python Ecosystem.
+These include other general purpose tools, such as scikit-learn, networkx, pandas, xarray, and scikit-image that are used by biomedical researchers, and biomedical-specific projects such CellProfiler, scanpy, starfish, nipy, MNE-python, DeepCutLab.
+All of these projects have received CZI funding.